umbertocappellazzo/Omni-AVSR/README.md

 </details>

 If you want to run an inference experiment, you need to define the argument `--pretrained-model-path` and set it to the path to the pre-trained ckpt.
 Furthermore, you need to specify the same arguments used for the training.
-Below one example for the Omni-AVSR-ST that test the pre-trained ckpt provided.
+Below one example for the Omni-AVSR-ST that tests the pre-trained ckpt provided.
+By default, Omni-AVSR is evaluated on each compression rate and each task.
+If you want to test it only on one task, for example ASR, please set `--test-specific-modality True` and `--task-to-test audio`.
+If you want to test Omni-AVSR on a specific audio and/or video compression rate, set `--test-specific-ratio True` and set `--downsample-ratio-test-matry-audio`/`--downsample-ratio-test-matry-video` accordingly.

 ```Shell
 python eval_OmniAVSR.py --exp-name Omni_AVSR-ST_inference --pretrained-model-path path_to_ckpt --root-dir path_to_root_dir --modality audiovisual \